Photo: Longchamp

 • Credit: Longchamp

-The Longchamp horse takes on a new personality this season.
+Meanwhile, the Longchamp horse takes on a new personality.
 A print reminiscent of vintage souvenir T-shirts reimagines the house icon in motion, its flowing mane caught in the wind.

-Rendered in pink and splashed across T-shirts and sweatshirts in coral, lagoon and mint, the graphic gives the emblem a free-spirited edge.
-It’s an easygoing update that perfectly captures the collection’s carefree, vacation-ready mood.
+Rendered in pink and splashed across T-shirts and sweatshirts in coral, lagoon and mint, the graphic lends this well-loved emblem a free-spirited edge.
+It’s an easygoing update that deftly captures the collection’s carefree, vacation-ready vibe.

 Craft With a Purpose